Committee on Industry, Research and Energy (ITRE)

 one that produces details or reasons to make its functioning clear or easy to understand;

-needed to build public confidence in disruptive technology, to
+needed to build public confidence in disruptive technology, to promote safer practices, and to facilitate broader societal adoption;

-benefitial in healthcare in a position of a "virtual assistant";
+can be benefitial in healthcare in a position of a "virtual assistant";

 transparent: data and/or the algorithms are accessible;